Effective Documentation of Treatment Plan Reviews

 - Scheduling the next review date.

-- Outlining homework or tasks for the patient before the next session.
+- Outlining tasks or homework for the patient before the next session.

-Proper documentation of treatment plan reviews requires attention to detail and adherence to best practices.
-Here are some effective strategies for clinicians:
+Effective documentation requires attention to detail.
+Here are strategies for clinicians:

 1. Be Clear and Concise